 - made with real, wholesome ingredients

-- protein-packed thanks to Greek yogurt and oats
+- protein-packed thanks to Greek yogurt

 - kid-friendly texture (soft, not dense!)